 - discuss the discovery of the Black Giant and East Texas oil.

 - explain "pro-rationing" and "hot oil" and their impact on prices;

 - account for the factors that helped to stabilize the market to about $1 per barrel;

 - give the assumptions that were central to the regulatory system imposed by the feds;

-- account for why from the "As-Is" Agreement and why the agreement fell apart;
+- explain the challenges for the "As-Is" Agreement and why the agreement fell apart;

 - chronicle the nationalistic events in Persia and Mexico and their eventual outcomes.